Japanese hand-made teapot(Kyusu)

 However above explanation is not sufficient to understand why certain clay has great performance and other is not.

-Sometimes some people comment how important the mineral content is.
+Some people comment how important the mineral content is.
 Honestly speaking, it is very easy to analyze the specific mineral content and artificially blend it in order to "create" clay that mineral content is identical with good clay.
 In a way, it is also easy to copy Yi Xing clay in terms of mineral composition.

 However no matter how identical the mineral composition is, it does not perfom as good as original clay.
 It is due to the surface area.
 The natural clay has higher melting point and therefore mineral exist in granule shape, while artificially added mineral get melted at mich lower temperature.
 Once mineral get melted like glazing, it drastically reduces surface area and effect of clay disappear drastically.